Hobbyists, businesses, and potential clients… this post is for you!

 How to get your free website up and running | Start building your website!

-1 ) Use Blogger
+1 ) Use Blogger To Create a Website For Free

 Blogger is fine if you are looking to create a simple blog as a hobbyist or put something together quickly for a friend or relative.
-I have used Blogger as part of my ‘hobby and general stuff’ website which I treated as a creative / personal dumping ground.
+I have used Blogger as part of my ‘hobby and general stuff’ website, which I treated as a creative/personal dumping ground.
 You can see my personal blog here.

 Blogger isn’t solely for amateurs.
-I have seen great examples of Blogger being used by professional and semi-professionals, despite it being a free platform.
-Generally speaking, Blogger is used more by hobbyists than professionals.
+I have seen great examples of Blogger being used by professionals and semi-professionals, despite

 I doff my cap… If I had one!